SrColoma/RaycastSignals/README.md

-# Follow-Transform
+# RaycastSignals
-## Description
-Follow-Transform is a node that performs the inverse operation of the Remote Transform node in Godot Engine.
-It enables one object to follow the transformations of another object.

-## Usage
-Simply add Follow-Transform as a component to an object, and assign the target property to the object you want it to follow.
+## A node that adds signals to a Raycast.

+RaycastSignals is added as a child to a Raycast3D or Raycast2D node. and allows using signals that indicate when a body enters collision, when it remains colliding, and when it exits collision.
+The signals are body_just_entered, body_inside, and body_exited.